Title IX: Criticism

-Title IX has been called "toothless" and criticized for failing to make schools comply with the law's regulations.
-The Center for Public Integrity expressed this concern within their series on sexual assault on college campuses, and USA TODAY reporters echoed it in their series called "Title IX: Falling short at 50."
+Title IX has been called "toothless" and criticized for failing to enforce compliance with the law's regulations.
+The Center for Public Integrity expressed this concern within their series on sexual assault on college campuses, as was echoed by USA TODAY reporters in their investigative series "Title IX: Falling short at 50."
 The U.S. Department of Education's Office for Civil Rights is supposed to hold schools in compliance with Title IX, but it is under-resourced, and when it finds that schools are out of compliance, its only punitive measure is to revoke federal funding from a school.
 This is such a severe penalty that it had never been used as of 2022.
 Instead, the office tries to work cooperatively with schools found in violation.
 However, schools can choose not to cooperate, withholding records, refusing to meet, and delaying or dropping future communications without penalty.
 In the investigative series, interviews with insiders stated that this has resulted in mindsets across university administrations that discount parts of Title IX as easily ignored, and some aggressively noncompliant schools have been found in violation but ignored their resolution agreements for years without consequences.

 Title IX has been blamed for failing to adequately protect students from harassment and discrimination on the basis of sex, gender, and sexuality.
 These concerns have been raised by lawyers and gender advocacy groups working in the space, as well as media outlets reporting on specific schools or the university ecosystem for how they handle sexual assault and discrimination.
 Broadly, schools that are seen as compliant with the law still aren't protecting students from preventable harassment.
 For example, although 1 in 5 women in college report being sexually assaulted there, colleges routinely do not hold students accountable for sexual offenses: in one study of large public universities, only 1 in 12,400 students are suspended and 1 in 22,900 expelled in a given year for sexual misconduct.
 Schools often set up complicated policies that allow a school to avoid investigating reports of harassment in the first place, and investigations overwhelmingly decide that no or minimal consequences are merited.
 At most colleges, Title IX-related offices are understaffed and investigations routinely take months.
 This disincentivizes reporting and has been described as a process that punishes victims rather than helping them get accountability.

 Concern has been expressed that colleges have been overly aggressive in enforcing Title IX regulations, particularly about sexual matters.
 Laura Kipnis, author of How to Become a Scandal: Adventures in Bad Behavior (New York: Metropolitan Books, 2010), and others have argued that Title IX regulations have empowered investigators who routinely endanger academic freedom and fair process, presume the guilt of suspects, assign the man full responsibility for the outcome of any social interaction, and minutely regulate personal relationships.

 Writing in The Atlantic, Emily Yoffe has criticized the Title IX process for being unfair to the accused, based on faulty science, and racially biased against students of color.